Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 we, we do this every day.

-And you weren't going to go back to trading because you didn't get any younger.
+going to go back to trading

-So so what career?
+So.
+So what career?

 What would be your career path?